campoy/go-tooling-workshop/3-dynamic-analysis/3-profiling/2-pprof.md

 approach to the one we used with code coverage, back in the [testing chapter](../2-testing/2-code-coverage.md).

-The idea here is we will periodicallly check what a program is running, exactly what line of code it's executing at that given time.
+The idea here is we will periodically check what a program is running, exactly what line of code it's executing at that given time.
 By doing this often enough and for a long enough period of time, we can figure out what lines of code we spend the longest time executing!